Understanding Pes Cavus

 Trauma or Injury

-Previous injuries, such as fractures or nerve damage, can disrupt the structure of the foot, leading to high arches.
+Past injuries, such as fractures or nerve damage, can disrupt the normal structure of the foot, resulting in a high-arched appearance.

 Underlying Medical Conditions